Redheads were found to have several genetic superpowers compared to others, they are more tolerant of pain and naturally produce their own vitamin D.

 There is a very simple answer to this question is that most people with red hair have a mutant gene known as MC1R.
 This mutation is caused by a recessive allele on chromosome 16.
 This gene is responsible for their hair but also their skin color as it determines their skin pigmentation.

-As can be easily observed that there is great variety among redhead people.
+As can be easily observed that there is a great variety among redhead people.
 Some people have darker hair, almost a burgundy hues while others have a strawberry blond or a burned orange hue.
 When it comes to skin color, the combination between high levels of pheomelanin (reddish pigment) and low levels of eumelanin (dark pigment) is responsible for their fair skin hue, their freckles, and their light eye colors.
 Redheads are also more sensitive to ultraviolet light than other people.
 Most people with natural red hair have a northern or western European heritage.

 But, is it true that redheads have genetic superpowers?

 Redheads Need Less Vitamin D Than Other People

 While most people need to make sure that they consume plenty of vitamin D, redheads have the genetic advantage that they naturally produce their own.

 This seems to be linked to an evolutionary fact that most redheads have historically lived in Europe where they were exposed to temperate and cold climates and whole months with very little sunlight.
 Why is this ability to produce vitamin D so advantageous?
 Vitamin D is key is reducing autoimmune disorders, diabetes, or heart diseases.
 But it also helps reduce obesity, hypertension, depression, and other conditions.
 Whereas vitamin D can be obtained naturally from sunlight, modern lifestyles, and the weather in many parts of the world make it hard for many people to get the amount of vitamin D they need.
 So, it is an advantage or “superpower” for redheads to be able to produce it on their own.